saaduahmad/saaduahmad/README.md

 - 👋 Hi, I’m Saad Ahmad
-- 👀 I’m interested in an MIS career
+- 🚀 I’m currently working as a Data Scientist
 - You can reach me by email as saaduaahmad2001@gmail.com

 <!---